Original illustration (schematic): a generic Clydeside industrial riverfront used as the article header image.

 Aircraft quality begins with tooling.
 The Clyde's firms produced rigid, temperature‑aware jigs for wing and fuselage sub‑assemblies, employed master gauges, and scheduled calibration with discipline.
 Metrology embedded at every station meant deviations were caught early; rework was procedural, not improvisational.
 The same philosophy that aligned marine shafting ensured spar caps and longerons met drawing within tolerance.

-The comprehensive documentation of tooling and metrology ensures that manufacturing quality is properly understood.
 The systematic approach to quality control demonstrated how Scottish manufacturers adapted naval inspection practices to aviation production.

 Engines, Propellers, and Sub‑Systems